snoyberg/snoyman.com/content/blog/beware-of-readfile.md

 __My recommendation to all__: never use `Prelude.readFile`,
 `Data.Text.IO.readFile`, `Data.Text.Lazy.IO.readFile`, or
 `Data.ByteString.Lazy.readFile`.
 Stick with `Data.ByteString.readFile`
-for known-small data, use a streaming package (e.g, [conduit](https://haskell-lang.org/library/conduit)) if your choice for large data, and handle the character encoding yourself.
+for known-small data, use a streaming package (e.g, [conduit](https://haskell-lang.org/library/conduit)) of your choice for large data, and handle the character encoding yourself.
 And apply this to `writeFile` and other file-related functions as well.